Scott Palter

 Daniel Scott Palter (died February 17, 2020) was a game designer who worked primarily on wargames and role-playing games.

 Early life and education

-Scott Palter received an AB from Dartmouth, then a JD from Stanford in 1972, and joined the New York State Bar before he began work at the family firm, Bucci Imports.
-Palter also playtested wargames for SPI, RAND, Morningside Games and others.
+Palter was educated at Dartmouth, where he obtained a Bachelor of Arts, and from Stanford where he obtained a JD in 1972.
+He joined the New York State Bar before working at his family's company, Bucci Imports, an importer of Italian clothing and accessories.
+Prior to founding West End Games, Palter was also involved in the playtesting of wargames for several publishers, such as Simulation Publications, the RAND Corporation, Morningside Games, among others.

 West End Games

 In 1974, Palter used some of the financial resources of Bucci Imports to found West End Games (WEG) in New York.
 Initially, WEG published wargames, including some of Palter's own designs such as Marlborough at Blenheim (1979).

 In 1983, Palter hired Ken Rolston, Eric Goldberg and Greg Costikyan as game designers, and WEG's focus turned away from traditional wargames.
 Costikyan's 1983 game Bug-Eyed Monsters brought WEG into the science-fiction and fantasy genres.
 Then Costikyan and Goldberg brought Palter a manuscript for a role-playing game that originally had been conceived by their friend Dan Gelber.
 Palter agreed to buy the rights to the game, and after some editing and polishing by Rolston, it was released at Gencon in 1984 as WEG's first role-playing game, Paranoia.
 In 1985, Paranoia won WEG an Origins Award for "Best Roleplaying Rules of 1984".